sanchita4collab/weather-app-oss/README.md

 ```

 The response is parsed and rendered into elements with IDs `city`, `temp`, and `weather-text` in `index.html`.

-## Hide Your API Key (Recommended)

-GitHub Pages is static and cannot keep secrets.
-To avoid exposing your OpenWeather key in client code, use a tiny proxy (e.g., Cloudflare Workers) that stores the key securely and forwards requests.

-Steps (Cloudflare Workers):
-- Copy `serverless/cloudflare-worker.js` to a Workers project.
-- Set a secret: `OPENWEATHER_KEY` to your API key.
-- Deploy and note your worker URL, e.g. `https://YOUR_WORKER_SUBDOMAIN.workers.dev`.
-- In `docs/js/index.js`, set `API.proxyUrl` to `https://YOUR_WORKER_SUBDOMAIN.workers.dev/weather`.

-The worker adds CORS headers and proxies requests to OpenWeather using your secret key.
-Your GitHub Pages site continues to work without exposing the key publicly.

 ## Security & Privacy Notes